-The program is spread over four years, and leads to the attainment of a Bachelor of Theology.
+The program starts with one year for Modern Greek and English and then spreads over four years to lead to the attainment of a Bachelor of Theology.
 The curriculum includes:

 - a.
 University-required courses - b.
 Major-required courses

 COURSE OFFERING